Rectovaginal fistula

 A rectovaginal fistula is a medical condition where there is a fistula or abnormal connection between the rectum and the vagina.

 Rectovaginal fistulae may be extremely debilitating.
 If the opening between the rectum and vagina is wide it will allow both flatulence and feces to escape through the vagina, leading to fecal incontinence.
 There is an association with recurrent urinary and vaginal infections.
 The fistula may also connect the rectum and urethra, which is called recto-urethral fistula.
 Either conditions can lead to labial fusion.
 This type of fistula can cause pediatricians to misdiagnose imperforate anus.
 The severity of the symptoms will depend on the size of fistula.
-Most often, it appears after about one week or so after delivery.
+Most often, it appears after about one week or so after childbirth.

 Causes

 Rectovaginal fistulas are often the result of trauma during childbirth (in which case it is known as obstetric fistula), with increased risk associated with significant lacerations or interventions are used such as episiotomy or operative (forceps/vacuum extraction) deliveries or in situations where there is inadequate health care, such as in some developing countries.
 Rectovaginal fistula is said to be known as the leading cause in maternal death in developing countries.
 Risk factors include prolonged labour, difficult instrumental delivery and paramedian episiotomy.
 Rates in Eritrea are estimated as high as 350 per 100,000 vaginal births.
 Fistulas can also develop as a result of physical trauma to either the vagina or anus, including from rape.
 Women with rectovaginal fistulae are often stigmatized in developing countries, and become outcasts.

 Rectovaginal fistula can also be a symptom of various diseases, including infection by lymphogranuloma venereum, or the unintended result of surgery, such as episiotomy or sex reassignment surgery.
 They may present as a complication of vaginal surgery, including vaginal hysterectomy.
 They are a recognized presentation of rectal carcinoma or rarely diverticular disease of the bowel or Crohn's disease.
 They are seen rarely after radiotherapy treatment for cervical cancer.